-If you’re not confident on knowing when your starter is most active, we can use this test to tell us.
-It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at it’s most active point going forward.
+If you’re not confident in knowing when your starter is most active, we can use this test to tell us.
+It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at its most active point going forward.

-- Feed the starter by following a sourdough starter recipe closely.
-Put a band or mark a point where the top of the starter reaches in the container.
+Feed the starter by following a sourdough starter recipe closely.
+Put a band or mark a point on the container where the top of the starter is.

 Can I use my sourdough starter right after feeding?

 Well, you can use a starter straight after feeding.
 But, it’s not the best idea.
 When feeding a starter you dilute the bacteria at first.
 As it feasts in the fresh flour the bacteria and yeasts multiply making it more and more powerful as it reaches its peak rise.